tstuefe/JEP387/review/guide/review-guide.md

 Chunks are managed by a [buddy allocator](https://en.wikipedia.org/wiki/Buddy_memory_allocation).
 A buddy allocator is a simple old efficient algorithm useful to keep fragmentation at bay, at the cost of limiting the size of managed areas to power of two units.
 This restriction does not matter for Metaspace since the chunks are not the ultimate unit of allocation, just an intermediate.

-In code (see `chunklevel.hpp`), chunk size is given as "chunk level" (`typedef .. chklvl_t`).
+In code (see `chunklevel.hpp`), chunk size is given as "chunk level" (`typedef .. chunklevel_t`).
 A root chunk - the largest chunk there is - has chunk level 0.
 The smallest chunk has chunk level 13.
 Helper functions and constants to work with chunk level can be found at chunk_level.hpp.

 #### 1.2.2.1.
 Merging chunks